WCC Lecturers

 Max Jahns / WCC Fellow / mjahns@mit.edu

-Max (they/them) is a graduate student in the MIT-WHOI Joint Program in Oceanography and Applied Ocean Science studying the ecological and biogeochemical dynamics of marine microbial communities….
+Max (they/them) works as a WCC Graduate Community Fellow sponsored by the Office of Graduate Education.
+Max helps the WCC with various projects related to WCC’s visibility.
+Max is a graduate student in the MIT-WHOI Joint Program in Oceanography and Applied Ocean Science studying the ecological and biogeochemical dynamics of marine microbial communities….
 Max studies mixotrophic organisms from a variety of interdisciplinary angles straddling multiple departments.
-Max is a current WCC fellow, serves on the board of the peer-to-peer graduate application mentoring program JP-ASK, is an organizer for the WHOI Student Union, and likes to play ukulele in their free time.
+In addition to being a WCC fellow, Max serves on the board of the peer-to-peer graduate application mentoring program JP-ASK, is an organizer for the WHOI Student Union, and likes to play ukulele in their free time.